SuperDARNCanada/data_flow/README.md

 - campus.daemon: Runs on SuperDARN-CSSDP.
 Executes convert_on_campus and distribute_borealis_data sequentially as soon
 as rsync_to_campus finishes.
 Triggered by flag sent by site-linux.daemon.

-Each of these daemons are configured through systemd, as described below.
-Example `.service.` files are given in `inotify_daemons/services/`.
+Each of these daemons are configured through `systemd`, as described below.
+Example `.service` files are given in `inotify_daemons/services/`.

 ### Setting up the inotify daemon